Triangulating metric surfaces: Proof of the main theorem

 \subsection{Handling superfluous intersections}

 By \Cref{prop:abs}, we are now able to cover $X$ by small absolutely convex polygons.
-Our next objective is to find a cover by small \emph{non-overlapping} boundary-convex polygons.
-The argument given in \cite{AZ:67} relies on a lemma stating that if $P_1, \ldots, P_n$ are non-overlapping boundary-convex polygons and $P_{n+1}$ is absolutely convex, then one can subdivide $\bigcup_{j=1}^{n+1} P_j$ into finitely many non-overlapping boundary-convex polygons.
+Our next objective is to find a cover by small \emph{non-overlapping} boundary convex polygons.
+The argument given in \cite{AZ:67} relies on a lemma stating that if $P_1, \ldots, P_n$ are non-overlapping boundary convex polygons and $P_{n+1}$ is absolutely convex, then one can subdivide $\bigcup_{j=1}^{n+1} P_j$ into finitely many non-overlapping boundary convex polygons.
 This is found as Lemma III.6 in \cite{AZ:67}.
 If the initial polygons $P_1, \ldots, P_{n+1}$ do not have superfluous intersections, then this claim is correct and the proof given in \cite{AZ:67} applies.
 However, if these polygons have superfluous intersections, the procedure given in the proof of Lemma III.6 in \cite{AZ:67} may not work, and it is not clear whether there exists a general procedure that remedies this.

-\Cref{fig:bad_intersection_1} gives an example of a configuration consisting of a boundary-convex polygon $P_1$ and absolutely convex polygon $P_2$ with edges intersecting in a Cantor set for which the procedure in \cite{AZ:67} does not apply.
+\Cref{fig:bad_intersection_1} gives an example of a configuration consisting of a boundary convex polygon $P_1$ and absolutely convex polygon $P_2$ with edges intersecting in a Cantor set for which the procedure in \cite{AZ:67} does not apply.
 In \Cref{fig:bad_intersection_1}, $P_1$ cannot be enlarged without potentially interfering with its boundary convexity.
 Note, however, that in our situation we have the stronger property that each polygon $P_i$ is absolutely convex, not just boundary convex.
 This allows us to avoid configurations such as the one in \Cref{fig:bad_intersection_1}.
 On the other hand, a configuration such as that in \Cref{fig:bad_intersection_2} is possible for absolutely convex polygons and must be accounted for in the proof.
 These kinds of overlaps especially complicate the situation when attempting to decompose the union of more than two absolutely convex polygons.